 The Innovation ETF seeks to track the performance of a benchmark index, the S&P Kensho New Economies Composite Index, which selects companies for inclusion in the index based on screening company regulatory forms for key words and phrases in the appropriate context relevant to new economy sectors (e.g., screening for the key word “blockchain”).
 The Innovation ETF bears increased risk relative to other ETFs in the portfolio based on its equity holdings within industries whose valuation may be subject to optimistic expectations in the evolution of technology and future growth.
 In the event those expectations do not materialize, the prices of assets held in the ETF can decline.

-The Innovation ETF is less diversified than the comparable ETFs it replaces in Betterment’s Core portfolio because the Innovation ETF concentrates investments in certain industries or groups of industries, or excludes certain securities that do not satisfy the high-growth potential criteria for inclusion.
+The Innovation ETF is less diversified than the comparable ETFs in Betterment’s Core portfolio because the Innovation ETF concentrates investments in certain industries or groups of industries, or excludes certain securities that do not satisfy the high-growth potential criteria for inclusion.
 This increases the risk of loss due to adverse economic, business, or other developments that affect those industries or companies.
 Reduced diversification also can increase the volatility of the Innovation portfolio relative to Betterment’s Core portfolio.